valentina-arputhasamy/spatialDiD-simulation-code/README.md

 ---

 *Questions, comments, or concerns?
-Feel free to reach out to Valentina at valentina214@g.ucla.edu*
+Feel free to reach out to me (Valentina) at valentina214@g.ucla.edu*!